fr3e1/30-2-notes/Social 30-2/Chapter 2/6 Ch3 - Cartoon Assignment.md

 5.![[Pasted image 20250917142312.png]]

 	•	What issue is this political cartoon about?
+- It appears to be an issue relating to senate GOPs only prioritizing tax cuts for the wealthy and not caring or even dismissing jobless benefits

 	•	What is the cartoonist’s opinion on this issue?